tgstation/tgstation/.github/CONTRIBUTING.md

 		return
 	...
 ```
-Proc variables, static variables, and global variables are resolved at compile time, so the above is equalivent to the second example, but is easier to read, and avoids the need to store a list.
+Proc variables, static variables, and global variables are resolved at compile time, so the above is equivalent to the second example, but is easier to read, and avoids the need to store a list.

-Note: While there has historically been a strong impulse to use assoicated lists for caching of computed values, this is the easy way out and leaves a lot of hidden overhead.
+Note: While there has historically been a strong impulse to use associated lists for caching of computed values, this is the easy way out and leaves a lot of hidden overhead.
 Please keep this in mind when designing core/root systems that are intended for use by other code/coders.
-Its normally better for consumers of such systems to handle their own caching using vars and number indexed lists, then for you to do it using assoicated lists.
+It's normally better for consumers of such systems to handle their own caching using vars and number indexed lists, than for you to do it using associated lists.

 ### Other Notes